-On two occasions back in the early 2000’s I visited Bosnia & Herzegovina – once for work, to Sarajevo, and then the other for a weeks ski holiday over New Year to Jahorina, one of the two major ski mountain resorts over Sarajevo.
+On two occasions back in early 2000 I visited Bosnia & Herzegovina – once for work, to Sarajevo, and then the other for a week ski holiday over New Year to Jahorina, one of the two major ski mountain resorts over Sarajevo.

-People still to this day turn their nose up when I tell them, just like they used to turn their nose up in 1999 when I said I was going to Croatia.
+People still to this day turn their noses up when I tell them, just like they used to turn their noses up in 1999 when I said I was going to Croatia.

 The Bosnian war is now over a quarter of a century ago.

 There is so much I remember about Sarajevo – a city that is both uplifting but with the echos of war never far.
 There are so many stories of those desperate times yet somehow Sarajevo gets under your skin as a place of profound beauty and one that grabs you and gives you hope that even in the darkest of times, there is light.

 On my business trip, I purposely stayed in the Holiday Inn on what was known as sniper alley.
 This was the hotel where the journalists reporting on the siege of the city stayed and I recall sitting in the window of my basic hotel room looking out and imagining the horror of those days when civilians, in the sights of snipers some just 200 yards away, took their lives in their own hands running from point to point to get food or to pass on messages to loved ones.